wildfly/quickstart/hibernate/README.md

-# hibernate5: How to Use Hibernate 5 in an Application
+# hibernate: How to Use Hibernate 5 in an Application

 Author: Madhumita Sadhukhan
 Level: Intermediate
-Technologies: Hibernate 5
+Technologies: Hibernate
-Summary: The `hibernate5` quickstart demonstrates how to use Hibernate ORM 5 API over JPA, using Hibernate-Core and Hibernate Bean Validation, and EJB.
+Summary: The `hibernate` quickstart demonstrates how to use Hibernate ORM 5 API over JPA, using Hibernate-Core and Hibernate Bean Validation, and EJB.
 Target Product: ${product.name}
 Source: <${github.repo.url}>

 ## What is it?

-The `hibernate5` quickstart is based upon the [kitchensink](../kitchensink/README.md) example, but demonstrates how to use Hibernate Object/Relational Mapping (ORM) 5 over JPA in ${product.name.full}.
+The `hibernate` quickstart is based upon the [kitchensink](../kitchensink/README.md) example, but demonstrates how to use Hibernate Object/Relational Mapping (ORM) 5 over JPA in ${product.name.full}.

 This project is setup to allow you to create a compliant Java EE 7 application using JSF, CDI, EJB, JPA , Hibernate-Core and Hibernate Bean Validation.
 It includes a persistence unit associated with Hibernate session and some sample persistence and transaction code to help you with database access in enterprise Java.